PabluskiNC/kid_kitchen/README.md

 #define SECRET_PASS "your_password"
 ```

-Change the IP address of your ESP32 in the platformio.ini file
+After the initial upload via usb port, note the IP address in the output and change it for your ESP32 in the platformio.ini file

 Parts: